dell/csm-docs/content/docs/concepts/authorization/v2.x/configuration/powerflex/_index.md

     - Update the `SKIP_CERTIFICATE_VALIDATION` environment value to `true` or `false` depending on if you want to disable or enable certificate validation of Authorization Proxy Server.

     - Do not update the `configVersion`.
-You will notice in the example that it is set to {{< version-docs key="Authv2" >}}.
+You will notice in the example that it is set to {{< version-docs key="csm_authorization_version" >}}.
 This ensures that Operator checks on version support do not prevent deployment of the latest version of authorization.

     Example: